ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Press capture button again and you should see captured power trace.

-### What to do to complete this task?

-Modify your code by adding more nop and mul instructions to code and inspect how power trace changes.
-Remember that you have to rebuild and reload program to target device every time you change it.

-**Try at least next ones:**
-* 30 x ASM mul instructions
-* 30 x ASM nop instructions
-* Some amount of 10-sized instruction blocks and some amount of other 10-sized instruction block mixed

-It is advisable to try least of couple different amounts of muls and nops and plot traces to same image to notice easily that what is happening.

-**Take screenshots from power trace and mark down the places where you think that you can see different instructions to be executed.** You can draw those markings to pictures or tell those by your own words (for example: “From sample x to y target is running operation A and from y to z target runs operation B).

-**Add next pictures and explanations where operation happens to return template (requirements are also stated in return template):**
-* Picture of 30 x ASM mul instructions
-* Picture of 30 x ASM nop instructions
-* Picture of at least 40 x ASM nop or mul (or your custom operation).
-Do not use same operation for all 40 ASM instructions.
-Add explanation where any used operation happens.

-### What to return on this task?

-Next items must be returned to gain points from this task.

 ## C) Breaking AES

+Previous task considered power differences between single operations, which might not be very practical itself.
+However this task will be hopefully more interesting and related to real world than basic inspection of single operations.

 In this task we are going to break AES with Correlation Power Analysis attack scripts that already exist in ChipWhisperer software.
-This task is modified version of ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B5_Breaking_AES_(Straightforward).
+This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B5_Breaking_AES_(Straightforward).
 You should not need original tutorial for this task, but feel free to read it as supplementary information.

 Idea of this task is to break AES implementation by analyzing power traces captured from the device.
 You will be using capture software to aquire traces and analyzer software to run Correlation Power Analysis attack script.